ZaanRiyaz/ZaanRiyaz.github.io/index.md

 I am a postgraduate student in theoretical physics.
 My main interests are primarily in *Quantum Field Theory* (QFT).
 Problems in particle physics, quantum gravity and cosmology are what I like to think about.

 Most recently, I obtained an MSc degree in *Theoretical Physics* from the University of Edinburgh.
 Prior to that, I obtained a BSc degree in *Physics with Theoretical Physics* from King's College London.

+I grew up in the Maldives, a small archipelago in the middle of the Indian Ocean known mainly for tourism.